 JdG as Tintin: Oh Lord, where on Earth am I, oh God, look at this, there's even a man with a beard (touches the said man, gets hit) ouch, get out of my way, Osama, I don't want to get close to you, oh what a horror this is, you all make me sick!

-Gameplay and Story Segregation: In Instruments of Chaos, at the end of each stage you have exactly one chance to beat a boss in order to prevent a Mad Scientist to to give an weapon to the German (which equip a Zeppelin serving as the final boss); failure doesn't trigger a Game Over and allows to continue the game.
+Gameplay and Story Segregation: In Instruments of Chaos, at the end of each stage you have exactly one chance to beat a boss in order to prevent a Mad Scientist to to give a weapon to the German (which equip a Zeppelin serving as the final boss); failure doesn't trigger a Game Over and allows to continue the game.
 JdG initially thinks that, depending on the bosses you actually beats and those you failed to beat, the final boss' power would change.
-It actually doesn't alter anything.
+It actually doesn't alter anything, the zeppelin always has all of the weapons.

 Ghost Lights: In "JdG answers your questions", when seen through the "specs that reveals souls", JdG has a black shirt and is surrounded by blue flames, as a result of testing the Spirou game.